 Students who will be 16 years of age or older by the start of the program qualify automatically for residential status.

 Students who will be 15 years old by the start of the program may reside in the dormitories only with special permission.
-A parent or legal guardian will be required to submit a note attesting to the student's exceptional maturity as part of the application form.
+A parent or legal guardian will be required to submit a note attesting to the student's exceptional maturity as part of the enrollment process.
 Younger students are housed with the other students in the program and are assumed to be at the maturity level of 16- and 17-year-olds.

 The residential option is not available for students who will not yet be 15 by the beginning of the program.